Centre for Extended Learning (CEL)

 Can I take a washroom break?

-- Brief washroom breaks are permitted and noted by the proctor for instructor review.
+Brief washroom breaks are permitted and noted by the system for instructor review.
 However, it is recommended that you take any required breaks before the exam starts.

 Does it negatively interfere with my computer?

-- ProctorU does not permanently impact your computer in any way.
+ProctorU does not permanently impact your computer in any way.
 Their technicians are available to provide free basic troubleshooting for common tech issues that can occur during your session such as a slow connection or webcam issue.
+They can also help reset your computer when your exam is complete.
 It is recommended that you delete or disable the browser extension after each exam is completed.
-The applet used will automatically be removed when the session is terminated.
+The LogMeIn rescue applet used will automatically be removed when the session is terminated.

 How is Academic Integrity maintained

 - Departures from academic integrity are unacceptable.
 If you engage in behaviours that compromise the integrity of the exam, whether during the exam or after, you may face sanctions ranging from a written warning, to a failure in the course, to a requirement to withdraw from the University, depending on the severity of the offence.